Table of Contents Contents

 Step 3: Appeal to the Tax Court of Canada

 If you decide to take your objection to the courts, tax lawyers highly recommend that you seek representation, though you are also permitted by law to represent yourself.
+It’s also important to keep in mind that you have 90 days after the Minister’s decision in order to file an appeal and provide the relevant facts.

 There are two kinds of tax court procedures: informal and general

 The informal procedure is quick, free, and simple, but you have to meet certain requirements to be eligible.
-It’s more relaxed and the goal is to find a resolution as quickly as possible.
+It’s more relaxed, and the goal is to find a resolution as quickly as possible.

 An appeal qualifies for the informal procedure if the loss amount isn’t more than $50,000, if the disputed amount of your federal tax and penalties isn’t more than $25,000 (per assessment) or if the interest on tax & penalties is the only thing up for dispute.

 If you do not meet these criteria, your appeal will be considered a general procedure.
-Unlike the informal procedure, the general procedure has a filing fee that ranges between $250 & $550, and the process usually takes over a year.
+Unlike the informal procedure, the general procedure has a filing fee that ranges between $250 & $550, and the process usually takes over a taxation year.

 Spring Financial is here to help you make the most of your tax refund.
 With simple tips, we can help get you on the path to a better financial standing.